-- (1) A district shall be divided by the Electoral Commission into electoral areas which shall be demarcated in such a way that the number of inhabitants in the electoral areas are as nearly as possible equal. - (2) The number of inhabitants in an electoral area may be greater or less than other electoral areas in order to take account of means of communication, geographical features and density of population. - (3) The demarcation of electoral areas shall ensure that a subcounty, a town council or an equivalent part of a municipality is represented at the district council by at least one person. - (4) All local government councils shall be elected every five years. - [clause (4) substituted by section 35 of Act 11 of 2005] - (5) Subject to article 61 of this Constitution, elections of all local government councils shall take place on such date as the Electoral Commission shall determine in accordance with the law. - [clause (5) substituted by section 35 of Act 11 of 2005]
+- (1) A district shall be divided by the Electoral Commission into electoral areas which shall be demarcated in such a way that the number of inhabitants in the electoral areas are as nearly as possible equal. - (2) The number of inhabitants in an electoral area may be greater or less than other electoral areas in order to take account of means of communication, geographical features and density of population. - (3) The demarcation of electoral areas shall ensure that a subcounty, a town council or an equivalent part of a municipality is represented at the district council by at least one person. - (4) All local government councils shall be elected every seven years.

+[clause (4) substituted by section 35 of Act 11 of 2005 and amended by section 6 of Act 1 of 2018] - (5) Subject to article 61 of this Constitution, elections of all local government councils shall take place on such date as the Electoral Commission shall determine in accordance with the law. - [clause (5) substituted by section 35 of Act 11 of 2005]